LinuxEducation/tesTk/README.md

 > [!NOTE]
-> More information about TesTk can be found on the [Wiki](https://github.com/LinuxEducation/tesTk/wiki).
+> More information about tesTk can be found on the [Wiki](https://github.com/LinuxEducation/tesTk/wiki).
 I invite you to [discus](https://github.com/LinuxEducation/tesTk/discussions).

 ## tesTk - Tkinter Widget's